Certified Nursing Assistant Programs in Nevada: Everything You Need to Know

 Becoming a Certified Nursing Assistant in Nevada involves several steps, starting with enrolling in a state-approved CNA training program that offers at least 75 hours of instruction.
 These programs are available at community colleges and trade schools across the state and provide the necessary knowledge and skills to excel as a CNA.

-Upon completion of the approved training program, you will be eligible to apply for CNA certification by registering for the official CNA examination at a certified testing center.
-This exam consists of a multiple choice knowledge test and a clinical skills evaluation.
+Upon completion of the approved training program, you will be eligible to apply for CNA certification by registering for the official CNA examination at a certified testing centre.
+This exam consists of a multiple-choice knowledge test and a clinical skills evaluation.

 Successfully passing the exam will grant you a CNA license, allowing you to start your career in the healthcare industry.